frizzflicks/notes-mid-sem/SAD.md

 * Feedback may be positive or negative, routine or informational.

 ### Environment:
-* It is the source of input and external elements which impnge on the system.
+* It is the source of input and external elements which impinge on the system.
-* It determine how a system must function.
+* It determines how a system must function.
 * It is everything that lies outside the boundary of the system.

 ### Boundaries:
 * The line (limit) that demarcates (separates) the system from the environment is called a boundary.
 * It can be defined as a limit that differentiates one system from other systems in an environment.
-* Components inside the boundary could onnly be changed by the system.
+* Components inside the boundary could only be changed by the system.

 ### Interfaces:
 * The points at which the system meets its environment or where the subsystems meet one another is called an interface.